zulu-alpha/zakm/README.md

 # Zulu-Alpha Kit Manager

-Uses a [ZAKI](https://github.com/zulu-alpha/zaki) DB and kit specification YAML files to modify mission.sqm files to load out units and crates accordingly and generate am accompanying human readable document.
+The ZAKM uses a [ZAKI](https://github.com/zulu-alpha/zaki) DB and kit specification YAML file to modify a mission.sqm file, in order to load out units and crates and also to generate an accompanying human readable document.

+This allows there to be one **Source of Truth** file for all kit available to specific groups and roles in a mission.
+This source of truth file is used to do the actual kitting out of the mission file and generation of a document for WARNORDs or other mission related documents, all with a single action, thus minimizing the work that needs to be done and minimizing the chance for discrepencies between documentation and actually available kit.
+The ZAKM thus enables the principle of **DRY** (**D**on't **R**epear **Y**ourself) for your kit.

+This file also allows different kit to be loaded depending on different conditions, such as terrain conditions and mission type, thus maximizing the re-use of the specification file.

 ## Kit specification file

 All kit for all units and crates and the generated human readable documents are derived from kit specification files written in YAML.
-If you would like to learn only what you need to edit the kit specification file, then please see the [Quick Yaml Intro](https://github.com/zulu-alpha/zakm/blob/master/quick-yaml-intro.md)
+If you would like to learn only what you need to edit the kit specification file, then please see the [Quick Yaml Intro](https://github.com/zulu-alpha/zakm/blob/master/quick-yaml-intro.md).

 All the keys in the kit specification files have special meaning and their level in the document hierarchy is important.

+### Structure

+On the top level of the document, there are specifications for visibility and terrain conditions (more on those under the heading **Kit object conditions**), universal kit collections (more on kit collections under the heading **Kit collections**), universal crate cargo (more on crate cargo under the heading **Kit containers**) and finally the object **Group types**.

+**Group types** is an object that holds an array of all of the different group type objects and their corresponding units (represented by **roles**) that will be equipped.
+An important thing to note is that several different groups that need to be kitted out the exact same way can all be dealt with in the same group type object.

+A group type object has several keys:

+* `title`
+  * A short word or phrase describing the group (eg: `Rifle Squad`)
+* `description` (Optional)
+  * A longer description

 ## Kit objects